 - If you prefer the buttery flavor of classic fried apples, mix 1 tablespoon melted butter with the maple syrup and brown sugar.

-Serving Air Fried Apples
+Serving Air Fryer Apples

 - Our favorite way?
 Definitely over (or under) ice cream for dessert!